frantzalexander/Seoul-Air-Analysis/README.md

 # Seoul Air Pollution Analysis

 ## Project Overview
-The case study is a time series analysis of the air pollution in Seoul, South Korea.
+The case study is a time series analysis of the air pollution in Gangnam, Seoul, South Korea.

 ## Objectives
 - Data Exploration